clvarley/simple-scroll/README.md

 });
 ```

 ### Custom Timing

 Not happy with the defaults provided?
-You can also supply your own timing!
+You can also specify your own timing!

 Passing a function of your own as the `timing` option is also allowed.
 Your
 custom callback must take one argument, a decimal number representing the